-"Currency Agreement" is defined to mean any foreign exchange contract, currency swap agreement and any other arrangement and agreement designed to provide protection against fluctuations in currency values.
+"Currency Agreement" is defined to mean foreign exchange contracts, currency swap agreements and other arrangements and agreements designed to provide protection against fluctuations in currency values.

 "Default" is defined to mean any event that is, or after notice or passage of time or both would be, an Event of Default.